 The story of the writing on the wall is found in the Bible book of Daniel chapter 5.
 It starts when King Belshazzar made a great feast for his lords.
-At the feast, he drank wine with his honored guests.
-Belshazzar commanded to bring the gold and silver vessels which his father Nebuchadnezzar had taken from the Jerusalem temple that may use them for drinking wine.
-And as they drank, they praised the gods of gold and silver, bronze and iron, wood and stone (v.
-4).
-Thus, Belshazzar defiled the holy vessel’s of God’s temple.
+At the feast, the king drank wine with his honored guests.
+Belshazzar commanded to bring the gold and silver vessels which his father Nebuchadnezzar had taken from the Jerusalem temple that he and his guests may use them for drinking wine.
+And as they drank, they praised the gods of gold and silver, bronze and iron, wood and stone (verse 4).
+Thus, Belshazzar defied God and defiled the holy vessel’s of His temple.

-So, the Lord in judgement for defiling the sacred vessels, wrote in the form of man’s hand on the plaster of the wall of the king’s palace His message of judgement against the king.
+So, the Lord in judgement, wrote in the form of man’s hand on the plaster of the wall of the king’s palace His message of judgement against the king.
 When the king saw the handwriting, he was so afraid that the joints of his hips were loosened and his knees knocked against each other.

-When the queen heard of the matter, she came to the king and advised him saying, there is a man in your kingdom in whom is the Spirit of the Holy God.
-And she added that this man helped King Nebuchadnezzar to interpret dreams, solving riddles, and explaining enigmas when all the chief of the magicians, astrologers, Chaldeans, and soothsayers failed.
-She added, that this man was able to do that because he had divine enlightenment.
-He was called Daniel.
+When the queen heard of the matter, she came to the king and advised him saying, there is a man, called Daniel, in your kingdom in whom is the Spirit of the Holy God.
+She said that this man helped King Nebuchadnezzar to interpret dreams, solve riddles, and explain enigmas when all the chief of the magicians, astrologers, Chaldeans, and soothsayers failed.
+And she added, that this man was able to do that because he had divine enlightenment.
 So, the king ordered that Daniel may be brought immediately before him.

 The prophet of God warned the king that he had not humbled his heart, although he knew all what happened to Nebuchadnezzar.
 Instead, he lifted himself up against the Lord of heaven.
-And he defiled His vessels and praised the gods of silver and gold, bronze and iron, wood and stone, which do not see or hear or know.
-He rejected the God of heaven that holds his breath in His hand and didn’t acknowledge him in his life (v.
-22-24).
+And he defiled His vessels and praised the gods of silver and gold, bronze and iron, wood and stone, which do not see, hear or know.
+He rejected the God of heaven that holds his breath in His hand and didn’t acknowledge him in his life (verses 22-24).

 Then, Daniel read the inscription that was written: MENE, MENE, TEKEL, UPHARSIN.
-And he interpreted thus:
+And he interpreted it thus:

 TEKEL: You have been weighed in the balances, and found wanting.
 The king was found lacking in moral worth.

-PERES: Your kingdom has been divided, and given to the Medes and Persians (v.
-27-28).
+PERES: Your kingdom has been divided, and given to the Medes and Persians (verses 27-28).

-Upon hearing the interpretation of the writing on the wall, Belshazzar fulfilled the promise he had made to Daniel and gave the command, and they clothed Daniel with purple and put a chain of gold around his neck, and made a proclamation concerning him that he should be the third ruler in the kingdom (v.
-29).
-But that very night Belshazzar, king of the Chaldeans, was killed by Darius the Mede (v.
-30).
+Upon hearing the interpretation of the writing on the wall, Belshazzar fulfilled the promise he had made to Daniel and gave the command, and they clothed Daniel with purple and put a chain of gold around his neck, and made a proclamation concerning him that he should be the third ruler in the kingdom (verse 29).
+But that very night God’s Word was fulfilled just as it was given and Belshazzar, king of the Chaldeans, was killed by Darius the Mede (verse 30).
 And the Babylonian kingdom fell 539 B.C.